Skip to Content

 Humpback whales migrate from Hawaii to Alaska in May to feed in their marine-rich waters.
 Since the whales don’t leave until September, it’s a great time to spot the majestic giants.

-If you pick a balcony stateroom, you can often see whales swimming the shorelines of the inside passage with binoculars.
-Look for the flumes of mist coming from their blowholes.
+Choosing a balcony stateroom often allows for sightings of whales swimming along the shorelines of the inside passage.
+Watch for the flumes of mist from their blowholes with a pair of binoculars.

-While humpbacks are the most popular species spotted, you could see orcas or gray whales too.
-If you’re taking a one-way cruise from Seward or Whittier, Beluga whales can be seen around the Seward Peninsula.
+While humpbacks are the most popular species spotted, orcas or gray whales are spotted, too.
+Alternatively, Beluga whales can be seen around the Seward Peninsula on one-way cruises from Seward or Whittier

 Humpback whale sighting in Juneau